thanhhungtran2003-lgtm/CRM_HRM/supabase.md

-# Supabase Database Setup Guide - Vine CRM
+# Supabase Database Setup Guide - HRMCRM

-Complete guide for setting up and configuring the Supabase PostgreSQL database for the Vine CRM application.
+Complete guide for setting up and configuring the Supabase PostgreSQL database for the HRMCRM application.

 ---